ARM-software/arm-trusted-firmware/docs/user-guide.md

     (Coherent memory region is included) or 0 (Coherent memory region is excluded).
 Default is 1.

+*   `TSPD_ROUTE_IRQ_TO_EL3`: A non zero value enables the routing model for non-secure interrupts in which they are routed to EL3 (TSPD).
+The default model (when the value is 0) is to route non-secure interrupts to S-EL1 (TSP).

 #### FVP specific build options

 *   `FVP_TSP_RAM_LOCATION`: location of the TSP binary.
 Options: